unixorn/aws-lambda-list/Readme.md

 * [aws-sam-local](https://github.com/awslabs/aws-sam-local) - `sam` is the AWS CLI tool for managing Serverless applications written with [AWS Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model).
 SAM Local can be used to test functions locally, start a local API Gateway from a SAM template, validate a SAM template, and generate sample payloads for various event sources.
 * [claudia](https://github.com/claudiajs/claudia) - Claudia makes it easy to deploy Node.js projects to AWS Lambda and API Gateway.
 It automates all the error-prone deployment and configuration tasks, and sets everything up the way JavaScript developers expect out of the box.
 This means that you can get started with Lambda and API Gateway easily, and focus on solving important business problems instead of dealing with AWS deployment workflows.
 * [cljs-lambda](https://github.com/nervous-systems/cljs-lambda) - Utilities around deploying Clojurescript functions to AWS Lambda.
+* [dd-aws-lambda-functions](https://github.com/DataDog/dd-aws-lambda-functions) - Repository of lambda functions that process aws log streams and send data to datadog
 * [docker-lambda-python36-rust](https://github.com/ElementAI/docker-lambda-python36-rust) - Docker image that builds Rust applications serverless for AWS Lambda.
 * [docker-lambda](https://github.com/lambci/docker-lambda) - Docker images and test runners that replicate the live AWS Lambda environment
 * [formplug-serverless](https://github.com/danielireson/formplug-serverless) - A form forwarding service for AWS Lambda that you can use to accept form submissions by email without server-side code.